ianblenke/docker-rtpengine/README.md

 ## Files

-- `Dockerfile` is an Ubuntu 14.04 based image that properly builds a first-class rtpengine runtime from source
+- `Dockerfile*` properly builds a first-class rtpengine runtime from source
 - `Makefile` merely calls `docker-compose build` and `docker-compose up` for local iteration convenience.
 - `README.md` is the file you are reading right now.
 - `docker-compose.yml` is a v2 config example, with some pre-defined defaults and a list of environment variables.